claytoncastro/scheduler-microservice/README.md

 * Java 1.8
 * Maven 3.8.1
 * Docker

+### About

+This is a system for scheduling medical consultation.
+Must save a schedule, but does not allow you to save Schedule with the same schedule date.
+In the future, a microservice will be implemented to send emails for the person who was scheduled as well as it's saves a history of schedules.

 ### First steps
 You need to follow some steps to run this application.